Megan Spencer is a critic, broadcaster, writer, listener, speaker and meditation teacher

-An independent freelancer across a number of industries – including the arts, media, well-being, small business and the community sector – she has a wealth of experience as a radio broadcaster, writer, film critic, filmmaker, social media manager, blogger, meditation teacher, public speaker, teacher, photographer, podcaster, digital community builder, consultant, curator, events manager and cafe owner.
+An independent freelancer across a number of industries – the arts, media, wellbeing, small business and the community sector – she has a wealth of experience as a radio broadcaster and professional podcast maker, writer, film critic, filmmaker, social media manager, blogger, meditation teacher, public speaker, teacher, photographer, digital community builder, consultant, curator, events manager and cafe owner.

 Above all, she is an independent critical and creative thinker with a particular interest in empathetic modes of work and communication.

-Megan has always had a strong connection with people and audiences.
-She first started in public radio at 3RRR-FM in Melbourne in the 1980s – in the time of cassettes, carts and vinyl – later connecting with national audiences through her work as a film critic.
+Megan has always had a strong connection with audiences.
+In the time of cassettes, carts and vinyl she started in radio at 3RRR-FM in Melbourne in the 1980s, later connecting with national audiences through her work as a film critic.
 She spent a decade as triple j radio’s resident film critic and was a critic/reporter/presenter on SBS Television’s long-running film program ‘The Movie Show‘.

-In addition to covering major Australian festivals, premieres and special events, she reported from the Toronto and Berlin International Film Festivals, and was a member of the very first FIRPRESCI jury for Melbourne International Film Festival with renowned critic Ronald Bergen and artistic director of Hong Kong Film Festival, Li Cheuk-to.
-Megan is also well-known for her work as a guest critic and commentator on Radio National, and was a judge on Foxtel’s 12-part docu-series, Project Greenlight Australia.
+Covering major Australian film festivals, premieres and special events, she reported from the Toronto and Berlin International Film Festivals and was a member of the very first FIRPRESCI jury for Melbourne International Film Festival with renowned critic Ronald Bergen and artistic director of Hong Kong Film Festival, Li Cheuk-to.